NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 ```
 `X` has the same length as `Y`.

-The permutation postconditions for the following cases are:<b>
+The permutation postconditions for the following cases are:
   1. None empty case
   ```
   |x| = 0 =>